 On the 22nd, the two technicians did come to my house and connect the internet and TV.
 The young men who came to my home were kind and knowledgable.
 The will receive a 5-star rating from me.

 It was not the technicians at the end of the day who had issues.
 It is the Comcast Xfinity customer service who do not know their right hand from the left hand.
 They dole out empty promises like candy and exhibit poor communication.

 Most of the Comcast customer service personnel were kind and tried to help.

 No matter how kind a person is if they lack knowledge in their field of expertise, they are not suitable for the company.

 I have always said that when a company like Comcast Xfinity has such poor customer service, it has to come down from the top.
 What kind of company will allow their employees to lie and treat customers like dirt?
 What type of company will pay their personnel to destroy their customer base?

 I tend to think that if a company that has a monopoly on a particular market, they may not feel a need to provide excellent customer service.
 I do not have statistics to back this up, so it is my opinion.

 I repeatedly told each customer service representative that I need the internet to run my online business.
 I started to sound like a broken record.

 I had no idea until Aug 15th that Comcast is the largest internet provider.
 Nor have I ever had such a clear picture of what entitles a giant company.
 Or instead what they think entitles them.

-Have you experienced this type of service from Comcast Xfinity customer service?
+Have you experienced this type of service that I have noted in this Comcast Xfinity customer service review?
 What did you go through?